tinahaq/JSFunFall2021/docs/InstallationGuideMac.md

 ## Microsoft Teams

 Before class began, you should have received emails and training from AlbanyCanCode about on how to install, setup, and use Microsoft Teams.

+You will need to give Teams permissions for _Screen Recording_, because we ask students to share their screens during class.
+[Here is how you can enable this on Big Sur and Catalina.](https://www.marquette.edu/microsoft-teams/teams-macos-access.php)

 ## Slack